 Speed is no problem for the Kore 93.
 While our testers do notice slightly less stability than our top performers in the men's all-mountain ski category at top speeds, it is still relatively stable compared to the group as a whole.

 If you only read through the construction materials for the Kore 93, you might assume that it lacks stability.
 You would be entirely wrong.
 Despite having no titanal, which is a metal most ski manufacturers use to add torsional rigidity and dampness, the Kore holds an edge surprisingly well.

-Although the Kore 93 does not feel quite as damp as the Volkl Mantra M5, we did not experience the extreme chatter our testers found in the Icelantic Pioneer 96.
-We only found the Kore 93 to lack stability at the high end of our the speed limits, which is pretty high.
+Although the Kore 93 does not feel quite as damp as the top contenders in this category, we did not experience the extreme chatter our testers thought they might.
+We only found the Kore 93 to lack stability at the high end of our speed limits, which is pretty high.
 At these speeds, the ski tends to flop around a bit.
 But in the majority of conditions, and at all but the most ludicrous of speeds, the Kore 93 performed much better than you would expect from a ski lacking a metal core.